 Rohit R Das is an epileptologist and neurologist with training and clinical interest in all forms of seizures and epilepsy and in the surgical evaluation and treatment of epileptic disorders.
-He is also trained and interested in patient safety and healthcare quality issues and electronic medical records.
+He is also trained and interested in patient safety and healthcare quality issues.
+He also serves as the Neurology Clerkship Director.

 Dr Das went to medical school in Bangalore India and subsequently completed a Master's degree in Public Health with the University of Texas School of Public Health, Houston.
-His thesis was on depression after traumatic brain injury.
+His thesis was on depression after traumatic brain injury which resulted in two letters in the New England Journal of Medicine and several mentions in the press through the Associated Press.
 He completed residency in neurology at Boston University where he completed research with the world famous Framingham Heart Study.
+His work on silent cerebral infarcts was featured on the "Talk of the Nation" program on National Public Radio.
 His fellowships in Epilepsy were completed at two principal teaching affiliates of the Harvard Medical School, the Brigham and Boston Children's.

 - Medical School